purescript-contrib/purescript-aff/docs/Control.Monad.Aff.md

 Converts the asynchronous computation into a synchronous one.
 All values are ignored, and if the computation produces an error, it is thrown.

+Catching exceptions by using `catchException` with the resulting Eff computation is not recommended, as exceptions may end up being thrown in a different thread, due to the asynchronous nature of Aff.
+In such a case, the exception cannot be caught.

+If you do need to handle exceptions, you can use `runAff` instead, or you can handle the exception within the Aff computation, using `catchError` (or any of the other mechanisms).

 #### `runAff`

 ``` purescript